nylon-ducky/Recipe-app/README.md

 I'm very excited to start an accessibility centered project.
 I'm not sure exactly what it'll be yet, but I know where I'm going to start!

+I wound up turning this into a recipe app because I looked at some recipe apps that were totally unaccessible. so the original vision kind of got lost, but it was still a pretty cool project to build.